Tianyi2/2023_SP51_CMS_GroupB/theme.md

 #### 6. Contact Us
   - Contact Details (Side by side)
   - Contact Form (Side by side)
-  - The location + Direction for the three vehicles
+  - The location + Direction for the three vehicles（The map plugin can show the customer's address and our address）

 ### Typology